 - Smooth out into an even layer.

-- Wrap 1 strip of prosciutto around each pickle half.
+- Wrap 1 strip of prosciutto around pickle halves.

 - Secure it by tucking it under the pickle half and repeat, dividing prosciutto evenly between all pickles.